Kanyilmaz | Life Cycle Driven Structures | Buch | 978-1-394-30052-5 | www.sack.de

 Weitere Infos & Material

-Chapter 2: A summary of Life-Cycle Analysis focusing on embodied carbon of steel, timber and concrete
+Chapter 2: A summary of Life-Cycle Analysis focusing on embodied carbon of steel, mass timber and reinforced concrete

 2.1.
 Introduction to Life-Cycle Analysis (LCA)